gyulanemeth/bluefox.email/posts/how-spf-dkim-and-dmarc-actually-work-with-real-examples.md

 ## Email Headers

-If you want to follow this article step-by-step, you will need to check some email headers.
-In Gmail, just click on the show original menu item highlighted below:
+If you want to follow this article step by step, you’ll need to check some email headers.
+In Gmail, just click on the “Show original” menu item highlighted below:

 ![Screenshot of an email in Gmail with show original highlighted](./how-spf-dkim-and-dmarc-actually-work-with-real-examples/01-show-original.png)

 This is how emails look under the hood.
-It not only contains the text and HTML version of the email, but it starts with quite a few email headers:
+It not only contains the text and HTML versions of the email, but it also starts with quite a few email headers:

 ![Screenshot of email headers in Gmail](./how-spf-dkim-and-dmarc-actually-work-with-real-examples/02-email-headers.png)

-`From`, `To`, `Subject`, and `Reply-To` are email headers that most people are quite familiar with, and it's straightforward what's their meaning.
+`From`, `To`, `Subject`, and `Reply-To` are email headers that most people are familiar with, and their meanings are straightforward.

-When it comes to email authentication, the most important headers are the following: `DKIM-Signature`, `Return-Path`.
+When it comes to email authentication, the most important headers are the following: `DKIM-Signature` and `Return-Path`.

 ## SMTP (Simple Mail Transfer Protocol)

 Before going into the details of email authentication, let's quickly recap how SMTP works.
-SMTP standard protocol for sending emails through the internet.
+SMTP is the standard protocol for sending emails through the internet.
 It handles sending an email from the client to the server, and server-to-server communication.
-For receiving email, modern systems use IMAP, older ones use POP3.
-The former synchronizes your emails accross your devices, the latter downloads the email and deletes from the server.
+For receiving email, modern systems use IMAP, while older ones use POP3.
+IMAP synchronizes your emails across your devices; POP3 downloads the email and deletes it from the server.

 So, here are the brief steps:

- - You write an email in your email client
+* You write an email in your email client
- - It connects to an SMTP server that will send the email
+* It connects to an SMTP server that will send the email
- - The SMTP server looks up the MX record (Mail Exchange record) of the domain
+* The SMTP server looks up the MX record (Mail Exchange record) of the domain
- - The SMTP sender server connects to the SMTP receiver server and opens an SMTP session.
-It sends the message, and if everything is accepted, then the message is delivered.
+* The SMTP sender server connects to the SMTP receiver server and opens an SMTP session.
+It sends the message, and if everything is accepted, the message is delivered.
- - The email is stored, and can be downloaded (with IMAP or POP3)
+* The email is stored and can be downloaded (via IMAP or POP3)

 You can manually look up the MX record of a domain, for example with the `dig` command: